durability-labs/archivist-docs/learn/architecture.md

 When a client wants durable, provable storage across the network:

 1. The dataset is **erasure coded** — original blocks are expanded with parity blocks so any `k` of `n` slots can reconstruct the data
-2. A **verifiable manifest** is created — slot-level Merkle trees using Poseidon2 hashing, producing ZK-friendly commitment roots
+2. A **verifiable manifest** is created — slot-level Merkle trees using Poseidon2 hashing, with ZK-friendly commitment roots
 3. A **storage request** is posted to the Ethereum smart contract with parameters: CID, duration, number of slots, proof probability, price, and collateral requirements
 4. Storage providers discover the request, download the slot data, generate an initial proof, and fill the slot on-chain
 5. Throughout the contract duration, providers must respond to random proof challenges